FuelLabs/fuels-ts/apps/docs/src/guide/wallets/transferring-assets.md

 ## Transferring Assets To Contracts

 When transferring assets to a deployed contract, we use the `transferToContract` method.
-This method closely mirrors the `Wallet.transfer` method in terms of parameter structure.
+This method closely mirrors the `wallet.transfer` method in terms of parameter structure.

 However, instead of supplying the target wallet's address, as done in `myWallet.address` for the transfer method, we need to provide an instance of [Address](../types/address.md) created from the deployed contract id.